 Figure 5.7.
 All instances of kindled collocating with flame in metaphoric dataset

 Three of the concordance lines refer to breast or bosoms as the location of the kindling.
 This activates the metaphoric sense by invoking the meaning of emotion or feeling.
 There are nine instances of kindling a flame, and one of kindling incense.
-There are four instances displaying negative pragmatic association (with reference to the larger co-text), but there is not enough data to claim any pragmatic associations.
+There are four instances displaying negative semantic preference (with reference to the larger co-text), but there is not enough data to claim any semantic prosody or larger pragmatic associations.
 Perhaps of more interest are fan and fanned.
 Below in Figure 5.8 are the concordance lines for the lemma fan* as a collocate of flame:

 [INSERT FIGURE 5.8 HERE]